-- Agreement is not required for the good communication to take place, only is the clear message understanding.
+- The agreement is not required for good communication to take place, only is the clear message understanding.

 - Interpersonal Communication (the communication between two or more members) and Organizational Communication (total systems, methods and networks of organizational communication) jointly emphasis the Managerial Communications.

-- Interpersonal processes and the communications are considered as important features of effective organizations.
+- Interpersonal processes and communications are considered as important features of effective organizations.

 - Two types of communication are used by managers in their work:

-01- Verbal Communication: Words in written format are used in this type of communication.
+01- Verbal Communication: Words in the written format are used in this type of communication.

-- Letters, reports, manuals, memorandums and newsletters etc are included in verbal communication and it is termed to be as an effective way of communication.
+- Letters, reports, manuals, memorandums and newsletters, etc are included in verbal communication and it is termed to be an effective way of communication.

-- Disadvantages of verbal communication are; it takes more time to spread message along with the additional time of documentation of that message and it is very difficult to terminate such message.
+- Disadvantages of verbal communication are; it takes more time to spread messages along with the additional time of documentation of that message and it is very difficult to terminate such a message.

-02- Nonverbal Communication: Information that is not coded into words, but is behavioral and elemental mean of propagation is called as Nonverbal Communication.
+02- Nonverbal Communication: Information that is not coded into words, but is behavioral and the elemental means of propagation is called Nonverbal Communication.
 Words are not required to transfer information or message in such type of communication.
 Body language and verbal intonation are two basic modes of nonverbal communication.